 Will they receive a weekly newsletter?
 Or a notification when you post a new blog?
 Will they receive information on special discounts or offers?

-Whatever you promise when a visitor signs up to your newsletter, make sure you stick to it.
+Whatever you promise when a visitor signs up for your newsletter, make sure you stick to it.

-14. Make it easy for the visitors to unsubscribe
+14. Make it Easy for Visitors to Unsubscribe

 Yes, you read that right.
 You must be thinking, isn’t this post about successful email marketing tips?
 Now, of course, you wouldn’t want to lose out on the subscribers, but the fact is, no matter how engaging your emails are, some visitors or subscribers would want to unsubscribe.